Explorian/PHP-Contact-Form/README.md

 License
 -------

 This is licensed under the DO WHAT THE FUCK YOU WANT TO PUBLIC LICENSE.
+Some parts of the code may be licensed under other licenses, see these files for further information.

 > DO WHAT THE FUCK YOU WANT TO PUBLIC LICENSE Version 2, December 2004